RokiSeydi/pea-mph-imperial/README.md

 ### AI Specialists

-4 specialist mentors trained on real healthcare expertise:
+20+ specialist mentors trained on real healthcare expertise.
+Each specialist has:

-- **Dr. Sarah Mitchell** - Emergency Medicine (US/UK pathways, burnout management, international medical training)
-- **Dr. Li Chen (陈丽)** - Interventional Cardiology (bicultural medical experience, family expectations, China-UK healthcare systems)
-- **Dr. James Okonkwo** - Psychiatry & Global Mental Health (cultural psychiatry, refugee mental health, first-generation doctors)
-- **Dr. Priya Mehta** - Internal Medicine & Medical Education (imposter syndrome, generalist pathways, women in medicine)
+- Personalized bio and credentials
+- Specialty-focused expertise
+- Multi-language support
+- Context-aware conversation guidelines
+- Professional background and affiliations

+See `backend/specialists.js` for the complete registry of available specialists.

 ### UI/UX